SebastianGranadosJ/Mbert-Chatbot-Training/README.md

 A multilingual FAQ chatbot built using **Multilingual BERT (mBERT)** and trained on a **synthetic bilingual dataset (Spanish + English)** to classify and answer financial questions related to **StarkAdvisor**, a financial advisory platform, and general finance concepts.

+This project demonstrates how to build an intelligent chatbot **without relying on commercial Generative AI providers** that charge per token.
+By using a **fine-tuned classifier instead of generative models**, this system offers:

+- **Zero token costs** once the model is trained
+- **No dependency on third-party AI services**, giving full autonomy and avoiding pay-per-use APIs
+- **Full control over the answers**, since the bot selects from predefined responses instead of generating free-form text
+- **Predictable and safe behavior**, ideal for financial applications where accuracy and consistency are essential

+It is a practical, efficient, and cost-effective approach for organizations that want an FAQ assistant powered by modern NLP—but without the cost, unpredictability, or privacy concerns of generative LLM APIs.

 ![Made with mBERT](https://img.shields.io/badge/Made%20with-mBERT-blueviolet)